You all know I like to start my blogs with a quote, a question or a statement: here’s the one for this week.

 It’s in this place of non-ego, of non-emotional state you’ll be able to see more clearly.

 You can’t change the waves but you can learn how to surf!
-And yes, you’ll fall down more times than you can count and maybe at some point you’ll feel as if you’re drowning, but you’ll get the hang of it eventually.
+And yes, you’ll fall down more times than you can count and maybe at some point, you’ll even feel as if you’re drowning, but you’ll get the hang of it eventually.

 Thank you all for reading me and enjoy life with all its quirks!